GrossDesignCo/unnamed-astronav-game-idea/dev-blog/week-3.md

 1. Do up some simple 3d asteroids
 2. Start on a basic ship class that can do some basic actions

+## Camera Work

+Need to keep all planets on screen
+- Average the position of all planets
+- get the distance between the center point and the farthest planet (+ some extra buffer space)
+- set the camera to capture that space (?)